 Mailster works using your web host or SMTP.
 If you want reliability and security, we recommend sending via a reputable email sending service, like SendGrid, Mailgun, or AWS.

-Configuring this plugin involves a bit of technical set-up, so if you’re starting out with email newsletter, we’d suggest checking out another option for WordPress.
+Configuring this plugin involves a bit of technical set-up, so if you’re starting out with an email newsletter, we’d suggest checking out another option for WordPress.

 Key features include: